Getting Started with the cf CLI

 cf login

-Push a new app or push changes to an app:
+Push a new app or push changes to an app by running:

 cf push APP-NAME